biggihs/r4s/README.md

 who, why, where or how these headers are sent are a mistery to me.
 My solution was to remove the turbolinks.
 This might be fixed in the future.

+You need to enable threads in your config and your server needs to support threads.

 ## Installation

 Add this line to your application's Gemfile: